Skip to main content

 An Associate of American Colleges and Universities (AAC&U) survey found that the learning outcomes of contemporary liberal education, including the liberal arts, are valued as "somewhat" or "very important" to nine out of 10 employers.

 Soft skills are essential to being a good leader, communicator and critical thinker and are often developed in general education courses.
-The implications of a liberal arts background extend far beyond that, though.
+The implications of this background extend far beyond that, though.

 Foreign languages teach another way to view language itself.
 This translates into an employee who can move seamlessly between computers, employers and customers, better understanding each perspective, limitations and needs.
 Philosophy encourages logic and inquiry, which translates into an employee who effectively assesses unexpected situations.